BlueJeansAndRain/NeedJS/README.md

     // instance that is created when the resolver option is not set.
 They
     // have no effect if a custom resolver is used._
     //

-    // Capture log messages from the Needy.Resolver.
-Defaults to ignoring log
-    // messages.
-    log: function(message)
-    {
-        Do something with a log message.
-    },

     // The path prefix to use when requiring relative or top-level main
     // module, prequire, and core module names.
 Defaults in order to whichever